lunasec-io/lunasec/docs/pages/overview/demo-app/code-walkthrough.md

 To see the LunaSec Provider wrapping the components, look [here](https://github.com/lunasec-io/lunasec-monorepo/blob/de384d69d4c78e6b39505561c6c25b6a34a34e23/js/demo-apps/packages/react-front-end/src/common/App.tsx#L37).

-The frontends that use the `dedicated-tokenizer` are virtually identical and so almost all of their code lives in `common`.
+The frontend modes that use the `dedicated-tokenizer` are virtually identical and so almost all of their code lives in `common`.
 All frontend features work the same regardless of whether express, graphql, or some other transport layer is used, the only difference is where the tokens are fetched from, which in this case happens inside the `store`.